 I bought it cause I didn’t like how long it took for Microsoft products to open in my Mac but it turns out I didn’t really mind it. $500 down the drain!
 The great thing about mistakes is that there’s always a lesson to learn from.
 Another lesson I learned from was Steve’s story about his mistake of buying a house too early and appreciated that he was transparent to share it.

-If you died today, would your family be okay from a financial stand point?
+If you died today, would your family be okay from a financial standpoint?

 SF: I am single.
-I have an employer sponsored life-insurance plan (that pays out approximately 100k) plus my cash balance that would go towards my brother so I think my family will be OK from a financial standpoint.
+I have an employer-sponsored life-insurance plan (that pays out approximately 100k) plus my cash balance that would go towards my brother so I think my family will be OK from a financial standpoint.
 No one depends on me for income, so that’s an added plus.

 What are you teaching (or will you teach) your kids about money?

-SF: I will teach my kids (hopefully that’s a long ways down the road!) to be frugal with their money and work for everything that they want.
+SF: I will teach my kids (hopefully that’s a long way down the road!) to be frugal with their money and work for everything that they want.
 Entitlement is something I’ve been witnessing from my generation and that’s not something I want to teach.
 I’m shocked because one of my friends said that having a phone is a necessity in middle school, otherwise you could be held back socially.

 She would have been angry at her parents if she hadn’t gotten her phone.
 I had my first flip phone in the 9th grade that I rarely used except to coordinate social gatherings.
-I upgraded to a smart phone now but I can’t imagine having a cell phone in middle school.
+I upgraded to a smartphone now but I can’t imagine having a cell phone in middle school.